How to Set Up Your Home Office for Success

-- If at all practical, remove any existing furniture and plants from the room or space that you will set up as your home office.
+- If practical, remove any existing furniture and plants from the room or space that you will set up as your home office.
 If you're converting a closet, remove all clothing and other items from the closet.
 This will help you start with a blank canvas that you'll fill in with your home office design ideas one step at a time.

 - If you need some remodeling done to accommodate your home office set up, the next step will be demolition to remove existing partitions, shelving, etc. that are not part of your new home office design ideas.